 You may have heard that it’s a smart idea to close vents in unused rooms to save energy or redirect conditioned air to other areas of your home.
 While this may seem like sound logic, a deeper dive into learning how your HVAC system works debunks this theory.
 When you close a vent in a room, your HVAC system will still try to direct air there regardless.
 This is going to create a pressure imbalance in the system that will cause it to work harder than necessary and may even lead to leaks in your ductwork.

 Need assistance with your air conditioner?
-Contact Rescue Air Heating and Cooling for the most trustworthy AC service in Dallas, TX: (972) 201-3253.
+Contact Rescue Air and Plumbing for the most trustworthy AC service in Dallas, TX: (972) 201-3253.